What Is a Project Manager?

 But advancing within that specialized industry often requires a Project Manager to attain specialized skills.
-Pursuing a career specifically in managing software development projects, for instance, might require a Project Manager to build out their knowledge, education, and skills in programming, perhaps even to the point of achieving a coding certification.
+Pursuing a career specifically in managing software development projects, for instance, might require a Project Manager to build out their knowledge, education, and skills in programming, perhaps even to the point of attending a coding bootcamp.

 Project Management Jobs

 As you climb the ladder in the project management field, you’ll likely cycle through a number of different job titles within the project management profession.